-South Africa: In a commodities trough Global Economic Outlook, Q4 2015
+South Africa: In a commodities trough has been added to your bookmarks.

 With stubbornly high unemployment and falling labor force productivity, South Africa’s economy desperately needs a boost.
 The question is whether the government can overcome both internal problems and external pressures from Chinese and US policies.

 South Africa’s economic recovery has been sluggish: GDP growth in 2014 was weak, and growth in 2015 is unlikely to be significantly better.
 A slowdown in China, a strong US dollar, and weak global commodity prices are likely to keep overall economic performance subdued; China’s recent devaluation of the yuan and the impending hike in interest rates in the United States are also likely to exert pressure on South Africa’s economy.
 A fall in the South African rand’s value and the recent tightening of monetary policy to contain price pressures will likely add to the burden on indebted consumers, limiting economic growth.
 Further cause for concern stems from internal challenges such as electricity shortages and labor disputes as well as high unemployment, declining labor-force productivity, and a high degree of income inequality.